 The Maldivian arts demonstrate the interaction between sub cultures.
 Local bodu-beru is used to create music.
 It is a big drum that resembles the one made in Africa.
 The Maldivian sailboat is also known as dhoni.
 It is a form of art that uses skilled craftsmanship.
 It is remarkably similar to the Arabian dows.
 The artistry of local Maldivians is demonstrated by the wooden beams that adorn ancient mosques.
 It faithfully represents Southeast Asian architecture.
 Some things cannot be described: such as the unique geometric designs that are found in woven mats utilizing local material.
 The neckline of traditional dresses of women has an embroidered pattern.
 Their ornaments, too, tell a definite story about an unknown culture.

 Maldivians are always known to adapt.
 They welcome inspiration.
 The culture in Maldives has always evolved with the times.
 The locals consume seafood to a large extent.
 Fishermen spend a considerable time in the seas.
 Tourism has grown by leaps and bounds.
 Maldivians believe in unity in faith.
 However, recent trends toward reform in the country have laid the emphasis on novel ideas and attitudes.
 Modernity has been embraced, but the focus has not shifted from the locals’ identity and beliefs.
+For the best Honeymoon resorts in the Maldives visit Easy Vacation Planning.

 Things to Do